foopgp/foopgp-hugowebsite/content/english/author/Jean-Jacques_Brucker.md

     link : "https://github.com/jbar"
 ---

-15 years of experience in Linux systems (GNU and embedded), networks, architecture or security (but not all at the same time).
+More than 15 years of experience in Linux systems (GNU and embedded), networks, architecture or security (but not all at the same time).